lightning/bolts/03-transactions.md

 In the following:
  - It's assumed that *local* is the funder.
  - Private keys are displayed as 32 bytes plus a trailing 1 (Bitcoin's convention for "compressed" private keys, i.e. keys for which the public key is compressed).
  - Transaction signatures are all deterministic, using RFC6979 (using HMAC-SHA256).
-A valid signature MUST sign all inputs and outputs of the relevant transaction (i.e MUST be created with a `SIGHASH_ALL` [signature hash](https://bitcoin.org/en/glossary/signature-hash)), unless explicitly stated otherwise.
+A valid signature MUST sign all inputs and outputs of the relevant transaction (i.e. MUST be created with a `SIGHASH_ALL` [signature hash](https://bitcoin.org/en/glossary/signature-hash)), unless explicitly stated otherwise.
 Note that clients MUST send the signature in compact encoding and not in Bitcoin-script format, thus the signature hash byte is not transmitted.

 The input for the funding transaction was created using a test chain with the following first two blocks; the second block contains a spendable